Healthy Homes Assessment Onekawa

 Onekawa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Onekawa and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Onekawa and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applied to the rental property.
+• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied to the rental property.

-• Property managers and private landlords have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers must make sure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes